Bankso/SCAR/README.md

 #### On a HPC (strongly recommended)

 It is recommended that you use SCAR on a HPC.
-Run submission can be carried out via slurm or similar.
+Run submission can be carried out via the job management system in your HPC.

 Singularity must be available for this software to function.
-A singularity image file (SIF) creates an identical environment for each run, allowing you to consistently analyze data in an identical environment.
+A singularity image file (SIF) allows you to create a new "clone" environment for each run, which improves consistency and reproducibility.

 Instructions to install Singularity can be found [here](https://sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps).

 **Note:** You probably can't install this (or anything else) on your HPC if you are a non-admin user, so contact your admin if it's not available to you and you want it!
 For the UO Talapas cluster, the availability of modules can be determined with the command
 ```
 module avail